T-ara Bullying Scandal Truth Exposed: A Complete Story With Info From All Sides

 T-ara’s Agency Is Unhappy With The Truth Coming Out

-MBK entertainment, T-ara’s agency released a statement via an interview with Osen on the recent Hwayoung-Hyoyoung controversy, as reported by allkpop.
+MBK Entertainment, T-ara’s agency released a statement via an interview with Osen on the recent Hwayoung-Hyoyoung controversy, as reported by allkpop.

 In the statement, they accepted that back in 2012 they did not explain the situation as no one would have believed.
 The representative accepted that T-ara bullying scandal was tough for both the member and company.
 The statement further added,